project8/bulletAnt/Tutorial/README.md

   ```
   $  root
   ```
- To first start an interactive seesion of ROOT.
+ To first start an interactive session of ROOT.
   ```
   root [0]  .L /path/to/bulletAnt/HandScanAssistant.cc
   root [1]  HandScanAssistant("/path/to/spectrograms_rid00000XXXX_000000YYY_to_000000ZZZ.root")